 - Half windows had four opening panels two above and two below depending on the weather and purpose the window panels were opened.

 - The full windows were designed with cravings and had two panels.

 The brackets are the end details done on the beam.
-These details were either depending the family and heritage or were influenced by the Asian designs of dragons and lotus.
+These details were either depending on the family and heritage or were influenced by the Asian designs of dragons and lotus.

-Wadas have journeyed a long way since the start, and though not many have survived but these beautifully designed and decorated houses have become a significant part of the Maratha Architecture.
-The unique planning based on square grid pattern set the wadas apart from the other typologies available in India.
-Though in today’s scenario, we notice decrease and deterioration of Wadas on the maps of Maharashtra as they have been erected for years and today cannot sustain the changes occurring around them.
+Wadas have journeyed a long way since the start, and though not many have survived these beautifully designed and decorated houses have become a significant part of Maratha Architecture.
+The unique planning based on a square grid pattern set the wadas apart from the other typologies available in India.
+Though in today’s scenario, we notice a decrease and deterioration of Wadas on the maps of Maharashtra as they have been erected for years and today cannot sustain the changes occurring around them.
 Many of the preserved wadas are used as temples or museums but very few are inhabited by people.
 The wadas play an important role in shaping the architectural map of Maharashtra as the cravings and decoration were not just established but were inspired by Indo-Saracenic, Chinese and Rajasthani style of Architecture.
-Few notable wadas include Shaniwar Wada, Dhepe Wada, Nana Wada, Vishrambaug Wada, Kesari Wada, Raste Wada, Bhor Rajwada, Purandare Wada in Pune, Sarkar Wada in Nashik, and Gaikwad Wada, Juna Wada in Kolhapur, as these wadas have survived the test of time and are used in movies to portray the perfect scene.
+Few notable Wadas include Shaniwar Wada, Dhepe Wada, Nana Wada, Vishrambaug Wada, Kesari Wada, Raste Wada, Bhor Rajwada, Purandare Wada in Pune, Sarkar Wada in Nashik, and Gaikwad Wada, Juna Wada in Kolhapur, as these wadas have survived the test of time and are used in movies to portray the perfect scene.